-Roddy Barrow was appointed a Governor and Director of the Adams’ Federation in March 2014 and sits on the Local Governing body, the Finance and Buildings Committee and the Audit Committee for ADA.
+Roddy Barrow was appointed a Governor and Director of the Adams’ Federation in March 2014.
+He sits on the Local Governing body for Adams, the Finance & Buildings Committee, and chairs the Audit Committee for the Federation.
 He is nominated by the Haberdashers’ Company.

 He was made a Freeman of the Haberdashers’ Company in 1988, became a Liveryman in 1991 and an Assistant in 2014.
-Roddy is also a member of the Council for the City and Guilds Institute and a Lord’s Taverner.
-He is married to Dawn and has 3 children.
-In his spare time he enjoys to travel and play golf, whilst a keen England rugby and cricket supporter and he ran the London Marathon in 2014.
+Roddy is also a Lord’s Taverner.
+He is married to Dawn and has three children.
+In his spare time he enjoys to travel and play golf, whilst a keen England rugby and cricket supporter and he has run the London Marathon twice.

-Charles Parker was appointed a Governor in June 2013 and sits on the Finance and Buildings Committee.
+Charles Parker was appointed a Governor in June 2013 and sits on the Finance & Buildings Committee.
 He brings strategic, financial and management experience.

 Charles started his career as a strategic consultant, predominantly for the Boston Consulting Group where he conducted projects in many sectors including oil and gas, retail, consumer goods and financial services.
 He then moved into technology investment with the London based venture capital firm, Frontiers Capital where he executed and managed numerous investments and built a track record of growing niche companies.

 Charles left to co-

 He is currently Chief Executive Officer of FluidOil Limited, a UK oil and gas technology business focusing on heavy oil, where is has overall responsibility for commercialising technology and building the business.
 He is also an investment advisor to the Wentworth (UK) Family office.